RaghulTA/tpo-casestudy/README.md

     ```
     * Calculator for distribution of sales.xlsx file contains calculator for calculating volume sales based on custom input for each model.

-    * Once it is activated we can run the script sequentially.

 ## Conclusion
 * The README acts as a roadmap to comprehend the project's layout and the role of each directory and file.
 Delve into the outputs to gain deeper insights into the analysis of trade promotions.